kshedden/workshops/dair3/design/design.md

   units [randomly](https://en.wikipedia.org/wiki/Randomization) guarantees
   that there is no confounding at the population level.
-That is, there can be no statistical dependence between the assigned treatments and characteristics of the units (either meeasured or unmeasured).
+That is, there can be no statistical dependence between the assigned treatments and characteristics of the units (either measured or unmeasured).

 - _Balance_ refers to the extent to which covariates have equal empirical distributions across treatment arms within the study data (the sample).